 Produce

-Raw, fresh root
+Raw, whole root

 Ginger RootShelf Life, Storage, and Spoilage Guide